To get here,

 .

 Brian, the founder, farmer, & winemaker here, is a mostly friendly, relatively modest, and very thoughtful man whose avidity in rooting out preconceived notions can sometimes be exhausting.
-I say this with a hard-won expertise that comes from years of being his son.
-The following descriptions of our wines were written for our patron releases by Brian, who, curmudgeonly and reclusive after years in the wine industry, is generally wary of bottle shots or tasting notes; so these notes, although lovely, can read as obtuse, especially if you are looking for the lingo current to the wine world.
+(I say this with a hard-won expertise that comes from years of being his son.)
+The following descriptions of our wines were written for our patron releases by Brian, who, curmudgeonly and reclusive after years in the wine industry, is generally wary of bottle shots or tasting notes; so these notes, while useful, can read as obtuse, especially if you are looking for lingo current to the wine world.
 You will notice that they are often more informative about the vines than the wines themselves— but this is how it goes at Idiot’s Grace.

 If a traditional description is what you’re after, we encourage you to make your own tasting notes, but to do so you will first have to taste the wine, which you can purchase on our online store, here.